 Adopted by the Saskatchewan Human Rights Commission on December 10, 2014.

-APPENDIX – Sections 47 and 48 of The Saskatchewan Human Rights Code
+APPENDIX – Excerpts from Sections 55 and 56 of The Saskatchewan Human Rights Code

 Programs, orders or approval of by commission